 “Enumclaw to me symbolizes the best,” he says.

 Now it's up to Enumclaw the band to live up to its name.

 “Yeah I'm ready to see what happens, see where this goes,” says Cornell.

-Enumclaw will play its first gig at Bob’s Java Jive in August.
+Enumclaw played its first gig at Bob’s Java Jive in August.
 They're touring the East Coast in July and releasing their debut album, Save The Baby, in October.